ajgprieto/Digits/README.md

 Overview
 ======
 Simulates an add contact type page.
 Data entered into the New Contact tab will be printed out to the play console.
+Checks to see that data is not empty and telephone number contains 12 characters.

 Installation
 ==========